ericsonga/APCSAReview/_sources/Unit7-ArrayList/topic-input-files.rst

        {
            List<String> lines = Files.readAllLines(Paths.get("pokemon.csv"));
            // Add a loop that prints out the first 10 elements of the List lines
-           // The List here works just like ArrayLists
+           // You can use the get method with Lists just like ArrayLists

       }
    }
+   ====
+   import static org.junit.Assert.*;
+   import org.junit.*;
+   import java.io.*;

+   public class RunestoneTests extends CodeTestHelper {
+       @Test
+       public void testMain() throws IOException
+       {
+            String output = getMethodOutput("main");
+            String[] lines = output.split("\\s+");
+            boolean passed = lines.length >= 10;

+            passed = getResults("10+ lines of output", lines.length + " lines of output", "Expected output", passed);
+            assertTrue(passed);
+       }
+       @Test
+       public void getCode()
+       {
+          boolean passed = checkCodeContains("call to get method with lines", "lines.get");
+          assertTrue(passed);
+       }
+    }

 Object-Oriented Design with CSV Files
 ---------------------------------------------

 If you take a look at the Pokemon CSV file, you'll notice that each line contains multiple data attributes separated by commas.
-These attributes include the Pokemon's name, type, speed, etc. Typically, the first line of a CSV file serves as the header, indicating the names of these attributes.
+These attributes include each Pokemon's name, type, speed, etc. on each row.
+Typically, the first line of a CSV file serves as the header, indicating the names of these attributes.

 To better organize and work with this data, we can create a ``Pokemon`` class that corresponds to these attributes using object-oriented design.
 A CSV data file can be saved into an ``ArrayList`` of ``Pokemon`` objects by splitting each line (except the header) into the attributes for one ``Pokemon`` object.

 The Java ``String`` class provides a useful method called ``split(String delimeter)`` that allows us to split a string into an array of substrings based on a specified **delimiter** which is a character like a comma that separates the units of data.
-This method returns a String array where each element represents a field of data from the line.
+This method returns a String array where each element in the array represents a field of data from the line.
 Here is an example of how to use the split method to split a line of data from the Pokemon file into identifiable chunks of data.
 The first line of headers in the file indicates that the 0th element of the data array is the Pokemon's number, element 1 is the name, etc. We only need to save the data that we want to use.
 In this case, we want to save the name, type1, speed, and imageFile.
 If we want to do math with the speed, we can convert it to an int using the ``Integer.parseInt`` method.

 .. code-block:: java